-The current trip odometer displays how far the vehicle has gone on a particular trip.
+The trip odometer displays how far the vehicle has gone on a particular trip.
 The trip odometer will display in miles on an English cluster or in kilometers on a metric cluster, in one tenth divisions.
 The maximum distance that can be shown on the trip odometer is 9999.9 before it rolls over to zero.

-Pressing the trip odometer reset button 4 times in less than 4 seconds will change the odometer units.
+Pressing the trip odometer reset button 4 times in less than 4 seconds will change the odometer units from miles (mi) to kilometers (km).